fracapuano/DeepRL-Sim2Real/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 As per the guidelines, this project implements some basic RL Algorithms to learn an efficient policy that makes the HOPPER able to jump forward, along the x axis, maximazing its horizontal velocity.
 The way the code is organized is very simple: a preliminary inspection of the main algorithms employed is done via the **interface.py** file, which makes use of the content of the following folders: agent/ commons/ env/ /models and /policies.
 Step3 and Step4 of the task are implemented in domain_randomization/ and adaptive_dr/ respectively, in a way that their content can be executed without relying  on other files.
-In the following, each script will be explained individually.
+In the following more informations will be provided.

 <!-- GETTING STARTED -->
 ## Getting Started